-This recipe for gluten free shortcrust pastry is one of the most popular on my blog.
-Once you make it you’ll wonder why you were ever scared of making pastry and I guarantee you’ll never buy it again.
+This recipe for Gluten Free & Dairy Free Shortcrust Pastry can be made sweet or savoury, is made without xanthan gum and can be made vegan too.
+Once you make it you’ll wonder why you were ever scared of making pastry and I guarantee you’ll never buy it again!

 This post contains Affiliate links.
 As an Amazon Associate I earn from qualifying purchases.